UT-ADL/autoware_mini_practice/practice_3/README.md

 ##### Validation
 * run `roslaunch autoware_mini_practice_solutions practice_3.launch`
    - should load the waypoints (uses default file name) created in previous practice and visualize them in rviz (path with waypoints, blinker information and speed values at the waypoints)
    - if you don't have a waypoint file in your common package, you should be able to create it any time by running `roslaunch autoware_mini_practice_solutions practice_2.launch`.
-The assumption is that you have finilized your localizer node in practice 2.
+The assumption is that you have finalized your localizer node in practice 2.

 ![loaded waypoints](images/load_practice_3.png)